camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/post-query.html.md

 ---

-Query for process instances that fulfill given parameters through a json object.
+Query for process instances that fulfill given parameters through a JSON object.
-This method is slightly more powerful than the [GET query](ref:#process-instance-get-instances), because it allows to filter by multiple process variables of types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [GET query](ref:#process-instance-get-instances) because it allows filtering by multiple process variables of types `String`, `Number` or `Boolean`.

 Method